ImaginativeShohag/Why-Not-SwiftUI/README.md

 - [ ] Custom Sidebar: Finalize it
 - [ ] Custom Build variant
 - [ ] Add documentation to the extensions
+- [ ] Add best ways to create preview with ViewModel
+- [ ] Add best ways to create preview with fake Model object

 ## Extensions